techthoughts2/PoshGram/docs/PoshGram-Basics.md

 ## Media

 ### Media Group

+Sends Telegram a group of media as an album from locally sourced media

 *Note: This function only supports sending one media type per send (Photo | Video | Documents | Audio).*